 Net assets subject to donor-imposed restrictions that may meet, or will be met, by actions of the Charter School and/or the passage of time.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
-There were no temporarily restricted net assets at June 30, 2016.
-In addition, there were no net assets released from donor restrictions during the year.
+There were no net assets released from donor restrictions during the year.